Semantic Security for Quantum Wiretap Channels: Introduction

 If a transmission code from the sender to the intended receiver with input/output set $\mathcal C$ is given, then a BRI function that is to be used with this transmission code has the form $f:\mathcal S\times\mathcal C\to\mathcal N$.
 Here, $\mathcal S$ is a seed set, and the set $\mathcal M$ of messages of the modular wiretap code is an explicitly given subset of $\mathcal N$.
 To use this modular code, the sender and the intended receiver have to share a seed $s\in {\mathcal S}$, chosen uniformly at random from $\mathcal S$.
 Given any message $m \in {\mathcal M}$ and seed $s$, the sender randomly chooses a preimage $c\in\mathcal C$, satisfying $f_s(c)=m$.
 Since the intended receiver knows $s$, he can recover $m$ if no transmission error occurs.
 Thus the task of establishing reliable transmission is entirely due to the transmission code, while the BRI function's responsibility is to ensure semantic security.
 The above modular construction was already shown to achieve the secrecy capacity of classical wiretap channels with semantic security in~\cite{Wi/Bo}.
 An alternative to BRI functions was proposed by Hayashi and Matsumoto~\cite{Hay/Mat}.
 Their example, however, requires a seed which is longer than that which is necessary for the best-known BRI function.
+The length of the seed is relevant for the efficiency of the derandomized codes at finite regimes.

 We emphasize that the seed is not a secret key, since we do not require it to be unknown to the eavesdropper.
 The main part of the analysis of the above modular codes assumes that the seed is given (non-securely) to the sender and the intended receiver by common randomness.
 However, it is a general result for codes with common randomness that if the error probability and security leakage decrease sufficiently fast in block length, the seed can be reused a small number of times.
 Modular codes constructed using BRI functions show this behavior.
 Therefore, no more than a negligible amount of rate is lost if the sender generates the seed and transmits it to the intended receiver, and then reuses the seed a small number of times.
 In particular, any rate which is achievable with a seed given by common randomness is also achievable with a sender-generated seed.